 8.2 For projects approved via the prior review pathway, applicants may submit a copy of the report submitted to the lead HREC and evidence of their approval for the report instead of the USC annual/final report form.

-8.3 Annual reports are due annually from the date of ethics approval, but the HREC may request these on a more frequent basis, if required.
+8.3 Annual reports are due from the date of ethics approval, but the HREC may request these on a more frequent basis, if required.

 8.4 A final report is due as soon as data collection is complete, ethics approval has expired, or the project has been discontinued.

 8.5 Reports for projects originally approved via the full review pathway must be reviewed by the HREC.

 8.6 Reports for projects originally approved via an expedited pathway may be reviewed by the Office of Research, unless departure from the approved protocol, an adverse participant experience resulting from the research, non-compliance with the conditions of approval, or unforeseen ethical issues are reported, in which case the HREC Chairperson must review the report.

 8.7 Compliance may also be monitored by any other means deemed necessary or appropriate, such as random audits or more frequent reporting requirements.